libetl/prime/README.md

 		list("select mypackage.D where attribute[c] != 3");

 		// The language allows to store a temporary list and to use it in another request
-		// This example store in 'list1' all the database A instances where c = 5,
+		// This example stores in 'list1' all the database A instances where c = 5,
 		// and then query 'list1' to filter all the instances having b = 2. final List<A> listOfA = Prime.<A>list ("select mypackage.A where getC () == 5 saveAs list1 ; " +
 		                                       "select resultList['list1'] where getB () == 2");